Ankitmohanty2/Redux/README.md

 ---

-<a name="introduction"></a>
 ## 1. Introduction

-Redux is a predictable state container for JavaScript applications.
-It helps manage the state in a way that is consistent and scalable, making it easier to develop complex applications with a clear flow of data.
+Redux is widely used with React but can be applied to any JavaScript-based application.
+It revolves around three core principles:
+1. **Single Source of Truth**: The state of the entire application is stored in a single object tree.
+2. **State is Read-Only**: The only way to change the state is by dispatching actions.
+3. **Changes are Made with Pure Functions**: Reducers are pure functions that specify how the state changes in response to actions.

 ---

-<a name="state-structure"></a>
 ## 2. State Structure

-Redux state is typically organized into a single JavaScript object that contains various slices, each representing a different part of the application's data.
-Keeping the state normalized (flat structure) is crucial for performance and maintainability.
+Redux uses a centralized state stored as a single JavaScript object.
+To maintain scalability and performance, the state is often divided into slices that represent distinct parts of the application.

-Example State Structure:
+### Example State Structure:
 ```javascript
 {
   user: {